conorlmcbride/nyt-to-mela/README.md

 ## Importing into Mela

 - **Mac**: Double-click `recipes.melarecipes` — Mela will prompt you to import
-- **iPhone / iPad**: AirDrop or save to iCloud Drive, then tap the file to open in Mela
+- **iPhone / iPad**: AirDrop or save to iPhone, then tap the file to open in Mela

 ## Notes